TritonDataCenter/rfe/rfe/0001/README.md

 ones.
 Other factors (see below) may come into play as well, but inter-data-center traffic will require additional protections.
 Networks on the same DC may not need additional protections, but could benefit from them if defense-in-depth is a concern.

-(NOTE:  I'm assuming intra-DC can still span distinct compute-nodes.)
+A single intra-DC network can still span multiple compute nodes (CNs).
+A router object may need to instantiate router zones on multiple CNs as well.
+A naive implementation could just instantiate one IP per network per CN.
+This does not scale will with IPv4 networks (there are DC deployments with over 300 CNs today, for example).

+Inter-DC networks will likely need a different sort of router zone <TBD>.

 #### Same Ownership vs. Different Ownership